Protestant work ethic: Modern effect

-A 2021 study argues that the values represented by the Protestant ethic as developed by Max Weber are not exclusively related to Protestantism but to the modernization phase of economic development.
+A 2021 study argues that the values represented by the Protestant ethic, as developed by Max Weber, are not exclusively related to Protestantism but to the modernization phase of economic development.
 Weber observed this phase of development in areas dominated by Protestants at the time of his observations.
-From these observations, he concludes that a worldly asceticism consisting of a preference for work and a sober life are associated with Protestantism.
-However Dutch management economists Annemiek Schilpzand and Eelke de Jong argue that this value pattern is associated with the modernization phase of a region's economic development and thus, in principle, can be found for any religion or for non-religious persons.
+From these observations, he concludes that a worldly asceticism consisting of a preference for work and a sober life is associated with Protestantism.
+However, Dutch management economists Annemiek Schilpzand and Eelke de Jong argue that this value pattern is associated with the modernization phase of a region's economic development and thus, in principle, can be found for any religion or for non-religious persons.

-A 2013 study of 44 European countries found that religious heritage of countries explains half of the between-country variation in Europe in Work Ethic, more than modernity, while factors such as income, education, religion and (in another study) secularization explain relatively little.
+A 2013 study of 44 European countries found that the religious heritage of countries explains half of the between-country variation in Europe in Work Ethic, more than modernity, while factors such as income, education, religion and (in another study) secularization explain relatively little.
 However, the study showed that Protestant heritage was actually the least correlated with a strong work ethic, with Muslim, then Orthodox, then Catholic heritages being the strongest.

 A 2009 study of 32 mainly developed countries found no difference in work ethic between Catholics and Protestants, after correcting for demographic and country effects; however, it found substantial support for a social ethic effect due to, e.g., the Catholic attention to production within the family and to personal contacts: "Protestant values are shown to shape a type of individual who exerts greater effort in mutual social control, supports institutions more and more critically, is less bound to close circles of family and friends, and also holds more homogenous values … (which ultimately works) in favour of anonymous markets, as they facilitate legal enforcement and impersonal exchange."
 A similar result is in the 2003 analysis of Western Europe by Riis.

 A re-examination of Weber's Protestant Ethic indicates that what was important for long-term economic growth was not a greater propensity to save and work of individual Protestants but rather the manner in which a group of Protestants interacted compared with a group of Catholics.